WSP-PRNG-32: The Fastest One-at-a-Time 32-Bit PRNG With Good Quality

 Furthermore, most of these PRNGs are vulnerable to several confirmed broken cycles when seeded with specific values, including 0.

-If only 16-bit numbers are required, WSP-PRNG-16 is the fastest 16-bit one-at-a-time PRNG with good statistical quality results.
+When only 16-bit numbers are required, WSP-PRNG-16 is the fastest 16-bit one-at-a-time PRNG with good quality.

-All speed tests were performed locally by generating 1 billion numbers on a Pixelbook Go M3 using Debian.
+All speed tests are performed locally by generating 1 billion numbers on a Pixelbook Go M3 using Debian.